danielclements/brick-fitness/README.md

     1. Open terminal in preferred IDE.
     2. Type "git clone https://github.com/danielclements/game_score.gg"
     3. This command will install the dependencies for this project: pip install -r requirements.txt
-    4. In the terminal write 'pyhton app.py' to run the application.
+    4. In the terminal write 'python app.py' to run the application.

 If running this project locally you will need to add a file call 'env.py', with the following values:
   - DATABASE_URL